 I’ve mentioned before that Cerebral Palsy brings with it so many emotions.
 For the most part I am normally focused, strong and determined to work through my issues, but not today.
 I’m struggling a bit.
 My leg is weak.
 I feel frustrated and angry.

-It is only when you constantly have to deal with something that you know you’re really on your own.
-I feel cheated, because for 46 years, I had no idea I had Cerebral Palsy.
-If I had have known earlier, I could have worked on myself a lot sooner.
+It is only when you continually have to deal with something that you know you’re on your own.
+I feel cheated, because for 46 years, I had no idea I had cerebral palsy.
+If I had have known earlier, I could have worked on myself sooner.

 Premature ageing seems to be inevitable.
-Developmental delays that accompany Cerebral Palsy, can keep some organs from developing at full capacity and levels of performance.
-As a consequence organs such as the veins, heart and arteries and the Pulmonary System, such as the lungs have to work harder to function.
+Developmental delays that accompany cerebral palsy, can keep some organs from developing at full capacity and levels of performance.
+As a consequence organs such as the veins, heart and arteries and the pulmonary system, such as the lungs have to work harder to function.
 They may also age prematurely.

-I am slowly learning more that I needed to know about, but none that I want to know about.
-Around 25% of adults with Cerebral Palsy have eyesight problems and between 18 to 39% have hearing problems.
+I am slowly learning more, but none that I want to know about.
+Around 25% of adults with cerebral palsy have eyesight problems and between 18 to 39% have hearing problems.
 I have problems with my hearing.